Matthew Gregory Lewis: Family

 Lewis was the first-born child of Matthew and Frances Maria Sewell Lewis.
-His father, Matthew Lewis, was the son of William Lewis and Jane Gregory and was born in England in 1750.
-He attended Westminster School before proceeding to Christ Church, Oxford, where he received his bachelor's degree in 1769 and his master's in 1772.
+His father, Matthew Lewis, was the son of William Lewis and Jane Gregory, was born in England in 1750, and attended Westminster School before proceeding to Christ Church, Oxford, where he received his bachelor's degree in 1769 and his master's in 1772.
 During his time at Westminster, Lewis's parents separated.
 Mrs Lewis moved to France in this period; while there, she was in continuous correspondence with Matthew.
 The correspondence between Matthew and his mother consisted of discussion regarding the poor state of his mother's welfare and estate.

 That same year, Lewis was appointed Chief Clerk in the War Office.
 The following year, he married Frances Maria Sewell, a young woman who was very popular at court.
 She was the third daughter of the senior judge Sir Thomas Sewell and was one of eight children born in his first marriage to Catherine Heath.
 Her family, like Lewis's, had connections with Jamaica.
 As a child, she spent her time in Ottershaw.
 In December 1775, in addition to his War Office post, Lewis became the Deputy Secretary at War.
 With one exception, he was the first to hold both positions and receive both salaries contemporaneously.
 Lewis owned considerable property in Jamaica, within four miles of Savanna-la-Mer, or Savanna-la-Mar, which was hit by a devastating earthquake and hurricane in 1779.
 His son would later inherit this property.